cequintos/cequintos.github.io/pages/education_and_training.md

 **Address:** [Carrer d'Aiguablava, 121, Barcelona, Spain](https://g.page/itecbcn?share)

+- Assembly and maintenance of computer systems and components.
+- Auxiliary operations for configuration and operation.
-Auxiliary operations of assembly and maintenance of microcomputer systems, peripherals and data communication networks.
+- Installation and maintenance of networks for data transmission.